Hazards And Vulnerability

 - To report poison related emergencies, call the American Association of Poison Control Centers toll-free at 1-800-222-1222.

-- Chemical Threat Information– Information from FEMA about possible signs of a chemical attack and what to do before, during and afterward.
+- Chemical Threat Information– Information from the National Academies and the U.S. Department of Homeland Security about possible signs of a chemical attack and what to do before, during and afterward.

 - Household Chemical Emergencies– Advice from FEMA on what to do before, during and after a household chemical emergency.

 - Chemical Emergencies– Information from the American Red Cross on what to do before, during and after a chemical emergency.

 - Understanding Chemical Emergencies – Fact sheets on chemical agents as well as details on sheltering in place, evacuation and decontamination.
 (Centers for Disease Control and Prevention)

 Exposure to cold temperatures can cause serious or life-threatening health problems and winter weather can create hazardous driving conditions.
 The following resources can help you prepare for and recover from severe winter weather.